ejmastnak/ejmastnak.com/content/tutorials/vim-latex/ultisnips.md

 1. Type the trigger to expand the previously-written snippet that included the `${VISUAL}` keyword.
    The snippet expands, and the text you had selected in visual mode appears in place of the `${VISUAL}` keyword in the snippet body.

-As an example, here is a snippet for the LaTeX `\textit` command that uses a visual placeholder to make it easer to surround text in italics:
+As an example, here is a snippet for the LaTeX `\textit` command that uses a visual placeholder to make it easier to surround text in italics:

 ```yaml
 # Snippet for italic font